TechShieldOlamide/ndpr-compliance-toolkit/ndpr-privacy-policy-template.md

 **Address:** [Organisation Address]
 **Data Protection Officer:** [DPO Contact if applicable]

-You also have the right to lodge a complaint with NITDA at www.nitda.gov.ng.
+You also have the right to lodge a complaint with the National Data Protection Commission (NDPC) at www.ndpc.gov.ng.

 ---